Gould Dentistry Can Help Your Sore Gums Today

-Dr. Gould will assess the severity of your gum disease, and recommend treatment based on you individual needs.
-For cases with mild gingivitis, improvements in at-home care often help, along with in-office dental cleanings on a regular basis.
-At-home treatments include medicated toothpaste and mouthwash, using recommended techniques for brushing and flossing, or using an electric toothbrush.
+Dr. Gould will assess the severity of your gum disease, if present, and recommend treatment based on your individual needs.
+For cases with mild gingivitis, improvements in at-home care often help, along with regular in-office dental cleanings.
+At-home treatments include prescription-strength medicated toothpaste and mouthwash, using specific techniques for brushing and flossing or using an electric toothbrush.

 In more serious cases of periodontitis, deep cleanings are often needed.
 Also called scaling and root planing, this kind of deep cleaning involves removing tartar and plaque both above and below the gum line, and smoothing out rough surfaces to keep bacteria away.
 Dr. Gould will carefully clean the roots and surfaces of each tooth, pulling the gums back to reach any pockets of infection.
 The procedure sometimes takes two or more sessions, depending on how extensive the infection and plaque buildup is.
 It's an effective method to clear gum infections and prevent future problems by speeding natural healing and making it more difficult for bacteria to gain a foothold.